REF: EXEC_SUMMARY // BILL_v1.6

 Formal methods provide mathematical proofs for boundary conditions.
 While we cannot formally verify all neural output, we can verify the sandbox.

 Statutory Implementation: The Act requires Attribute Credentials to be structured in compliance with the W3C Verifiable Credentials Data Model v2.0 or equivalent open standards (§ 325M.01, Subd.
 3).
-Technical specifications are delegated to rulemaking, with transitional provisions ensuring W3C/DIF specifications apply until rules are promulgated.
+The Halt Command (§ 325M.02, Subd.
+3(e)) provides a cryptographically authenticated kill switch for high-velocity fiscal authority credentials.

 The operator must post assets at risk ("skin in the game") that are subject to slashing if harm occurs.